 Fax: +420 542 542 112

-Under the Public Defender of Rights Act, the Defender provides victims of discrimination with methodological assistance:
+Under the Public Defender of Rights Act (zákon o veřejném ochránci práv), the Defender provides victims of discrimination with methodological assistance:

-- the Defender assesses whether the conduct in question may actually constitute discrimination pursuant to the Anti-Discrimination Act;
+- the Defender assesses whether the conduct in question may actually constitute discrimination pursuant to the Anti-Discrimination Act (antidiskriminační zákon);

-- advise victims of discrimination on how to proceed, who to approach and how to file a petition to initiate discrimination proceedings.
+- advises victims of discrimination on how to proceed, who to approach and how to file a motion to initiate discrimination proceedings.

-When submitting a request to the Defender to investigate discrimination, the applicant must identify as accurately as possible the alleged discriminatory behaviour and accompany the application with any and all evidence that may prove the discrimination.
+When submitting a motion to the Defender to investigate discrimination, the applicant must identify as accurately as possible the alleged discriminatory behaviour and accompany the motion with any evidence that may prove the discrimination.

 Pplk.
 Sochora 27